The Riverside Gite in Lagrasse nr Carcassonne

 The family room also has an antique extra large single and a single futon chair/bed.
-There are two comfortable sofas (one folds out into a bed) a television and video with SKY (free channels), and a radio/CD player.
+There are two comfortable sofas, a television and video with SKY (free channels), and a radio/CD player.

 The kitchen/living room (16'x20') is well equipped including dishwasher, oven and gas hob, coffee maker, toaster.
 Dining room table to seat 6 to 12.

 The bathroom has tiled walk-in shower and a bath.
 There is another WC and washbasin on the landing and washing machine.

 There is table tennis room and a riverside garden with river swimming.